SoCraTesUK/socrates-uk/index.md

 [Cotswolds]: http://www.cotswolds.info/
 [Details]: details.html

-### Who should attend?

-Anyone who is passionate about software, aware or involved in Software Craftsmanship, and who wants to share their knowledge, experience, expertise, but is also willing and keen to learn from others.

 ### Who's organizing?

 SoCraTes UK is organized by the people behind the [London Software Craftsmanship Community][]—for developers, by developers.